awsdocs/aws-kms-developer-guide/doc_source/key-policies.md

   When the principal is another AWS account or its principals, the permissions are effective only when the account is enabled in the Region with the KMS key and key policy\.
 For information about Regions that are not enabled by default \("opt\-in Regions"\), see [Managing AWS Regions](https://docs.aws.amazon.com/general/latest/gr/rande-manage.html) in the *AWS General Reference*\.
 **Note**
 Do not set the Principal to an asterisk \(\*\) in any key policy statement that allows permissions unless you use conditions to limit the key policy\.
 An asterisk gives every identity in every AWS account permission to use the KMS key, unless another policy statement explicitly denies it\.
 Users in other AWS accounts just need corresponding IAM permissions in their own accounts to use the KMS key\.
 + **Action** – \(Required\) Actions specify the API operations to allow or deny\.
 For example, the `kms:Encrypt` action corresponds to the AWS KMS [Encrypt](https://docs.aws.amazon.com/kms/latest/APIReference/API_Encrypt.html) operation\.
 You can list more than one action in a policy statement\.
-For more information, see [AWS KMS API permissions reference](kms-api-permissions-reference.md)\.
+For more information, see [Permissions reference](kms-api-permissions-reference.md)\.
 + **Resource** – \(Required\) In a key policy, the value of the Resource element is `"*"`, which means "this KMS key\."
 The asterisk \(`"*"`\) identifies the KMS key to which the key policy is attached\.
 + **Condition** – \(Optional\) Conditions specify requirements that must be met for a key policy to take effect\.
 With conditions, AWS can evaluate the context of an API request to determine whether or not the policy statement applies\.
-For more information, see [Using policy conditions](policy-conditions.md)\.
+For more information, see [Policy conditions](policy-conditions.md)\.

 For more information about AWS policy syntax, see [AWS IAM Policy Reference](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies.html) in the *IAM User Guide*\.